-Next, there’s me, at home with spaghetti squash.
+Next, there’s me, at home from TJ’s with spaghetti squash.
 And I realized I’ve never actually cooked spaghetti squash for myself before.
 I’ve had it, yeah.
 But I’ve never cut it.
 And it seemed slightly dangerous.
 So naturally, I looked it up on YouTube.

 Thank goodness I found the the most helpful video for cutting spaghetti squash EVER.
 Obviously, it’s called How To Cut a Spaghetti Squash, by Melissa Joulwan.
 It seemed safe at first watch, and I still have all of my fingers after cutting multiple spaghetti squash this way, so I think we’re good.

 You’ll find the insides are pretty much like acorn squash or maybe pumpkin, but less stringy.
 It’s easy to take a large metal spoon and scrape the seeds/insides out.
 Make sure to have a good grip on the squash.
 I speak from experience.

 I’ve been thinking a lot about pesto lately.
 Now that we’ve got a food processor, making my own pesto is within the realm of possibility.
 So I totally did it!
 I’m working on a post specifically about that – and comparing prices!
 (It’s done now!)
 Long story short, it was pretty good.
 And I used it in this recipe!
 Costco Pesto is pretty good too, so I’ll have to figure out the price difference.
 I’ll get back to you on that one.

 The greek yogurt, in my opinion, is key to this recipe.
 It gives you that creamy saucy feel but it’s NOT loaded with cheese (even though I literally love cheese).
 The pesto blends with it to mask the greek yogurt tang, and it’s delicious.
 Plus a little extra protein on top of half a pound of chicken per serving.
 Wooww, the bench presser in me is swooning.

 P.S.
 I couldn’t help it, and I put some cheese on top.
 You should too.